-'American Idol' Top 7 prepare for final weeks of competition
+'American Idol' top 7 prepare for final weeks of competition

 HOLLYWOOD -- And then there were seven.
-"American Idol" said goodbye to another contestant tonight as the show gets closer to crowning a new champion.
+"American Idol" said goodbye to another contestant Monday as the show gets closer to crowning a new champion.

-The contest within the contest on Monday's show had "Idol" hopefuls given three song options by the judges--not knowing which judge picked which song.
+The contest within the contest on Monday's show had "Idol" hopefuls given three song options by the judges -- not knowing which judge picked which song.
 Contestants sang Katy Perry's choices half the time.
 Her reward for winning?
-After America picked the top six finalists... and Katy had to pick one of the other two to stay.
+After America picked the top six finalists, Katy had to pick one of the other two to stay.
 And that sent Kaibrienne home.
 She left with a positive attitude about how far she has come.

 "I'm just on top of the world.
 I honestly just feel amazing and at peace," said Kaibrienne.